-How Netanyahu brought Israel's biggest racists seats in parliament
+How Netanyahu brought Israel's biggest racists seats - and legitimacy - in parliament

 He did achieve success in one regard, however: finally finding seats in the parliament for the Jewish Power party, the current political vehicle of the Kahanists, followers of arch-racist American-Israeli Rabbi Meir Kahane.